orchidsoftware/orchid.software/docs/en/docs/index.md

 Laravel Orchid is freely distributed via the Internet, [source codes](https://github.com/orchidsoftware/platform), and [release information](https://github.com/orchidsoftware/platform/releases) published on GitHub.
 The [installation guide](/en/docs/installation/) contains detailed instructions.

-> To suggest improvements to this tutorial, [create a new issue](https://github.com/orchidsoftware/orchid.software/issues).
-If you have questions or find a documentation error, please show the chapter and accompanying the text to indicate an error.
+> Alternatively, you can [create a new issue](https://github.com/orchidsoftware/orchid.software/issues) to suggest improvements to this tutorial.
+If you have questions or find a documentation error, please show the chapter and accompanying text to indicate the error.

 ## Is something wrong?